-Our list of the top ten best city cars is stuffed with perky little cars designed to be practical and good around town, but mixes those traits with appealing designs, quirky colour choices and generous standard equipment levels.
-In some cases, they even outdo their bigger supermini counterparts by being great fun to drive when the occasion allows.
+Our list of the top ten best city cars is stuffed with perky little cars designed to be surprisingly practical and good around town, but mixes those traits with appealing designs, quirky colour choices and generous standard equipment levels.
+In some cases, they even outdo some of their bigger supermini counterparts by being fun to drive when the occasion allows.

 Hyundai’s diminutive i10 city car has gone from strength to strength to strength.
 The first- and second-generation versions helped to bring considerable UK success to the South Korean brand - a trend that this new one should only accelerate.

-Interior quality and general desirability have increased significantly, while its sharp new exterior lends it an additional dollop of style appeal.
-It rides very well by the standards of the class, is generally well-equipped and its 82bhp turbocharged triple lends it useful real world performance.
+Interior quality and general desirability have increased significantly, as has practicality (this is now one of the most accommodating cars in its class) while its sharp new exterior lends it an additional dollop of style appeal.
+It rides absorbently if a little noisily and firmly on range-topping 16in wheels, but is surprisingly well-equipped (not least with active safety kit) and its 82bhp atmospheric four-cylinder engine (now something of a rarity in cars of this size) lends it decent drivability and useful real-world performance.

-It might not have the star appeal of the VW Up GTI models behind it, but as a well-rounded, sensible city car it takes pride of place at the top of the class.
+It might not have the star appeal of the VW Up GTI models behind it, but as a well-rounded, sensible, well-equipped city car it takes pride of place at the top of the class.